Storage adapter (vmhba) HBA card is showing as "offline" on ESXi Host.

 • From VC, multiple storage adapters or HBA cards are showing as Status Offline, as vmhba# in the example below:

-• Unable to see the newly installed HBA card on ESXi host its showing as offline.
+• Or even a newly installed HBA card on ESXi host is showing on vCenter.

 • One or more ESXi hosts are impacted.

-• This issue could be due to power outage or any recent changes in the fabric layer.
+• A power outage or any recent changes in the fabric layer may have been performed recently.

-• Few vmhba's may be online, but certain paths are offline.
+• The vmhbas may be online, but certain paths are offline or not seen.

 • Check the driver and firmware versions installed for the impacted adapter and if they are supported with the ESXi version installed in the host.